sdsc/mlnx-ofed-roll/README.md

 ## Requirements

-To build/install this roll you must have root access to a Rocks development machine (e.g., a frontend or development appliance).
+To build/install this roll you must have root access to a Rocks&reg; development machine (e.g., a frontend or development appliance).

-If your Rocks development machine does *not* have Internet access you must download the appropriate mpi source file(s) using a machine that does have Internet access and copy them into the `src/<package>` directories on your Rocks development machine.
+If your Rocks development machine does **not** have Internet access you must download the appropriate MLNX_OFED_LINUX source file(s) using a machine that does have Internet access and copy them into the `src/mlnx-ofed-linux` directory on your Rocks development machine.